kkkddder/BuildingNYC/README.md

 One of the key constraints for this project was that we were not supposed to use maps.
 Our main visualization was our way of making a spatially compelling dramatization of what happened to a geographic area without using a map.
 The satellite images also were a way of integrating spatial data.
 Were we allowed to use maps and if we had more time, we would have included little maps below each satellite photo of a lot to show where that lot is located.
 We might also, were there more time, have done some statistical analysis, in particular around demolition times for example.

-We enjoyed working with each other, and the interdisciplinary nature and skills of our team really enriched the project.
+We all enjoyed working with each other, and the interdisciplinary nature and skills of our team really enriched the project.